Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 ### Board features
 Most of these should be fairly self-explanatory, but I'm including a full list here for easy reference:
-* Ball upgrades - activate all 3 lights above the bumper pit to upgrade your Poké Ball to Great/Ultra/Master Ball for increased score multipliers.
-Cycle through them with the flipper buttons.
-Ruby also has a ball upgrade pickup on the raised loop.
-* Bonus multiplier - hit this button to increase the number.
+* Bonus Multiplier - _right of bumper pit_.
+Hit this button to increase the number.
 End of Ball Bonuses will be multiplied by this.
+* Bumper Pit - _top_.
+Hit Chinchou/Lotad/Shroomish for points and to reveal your target in Catch 'Em mode.
+* CATCH - _right_.
+When GET has 2/3 arrows, enter Sharpedo/Wailmer's mouth to start Catch 'Em mode.
-* BONUS Tracker - catching or hatching lights up one ball, evolution lights up two.
+* CATCH!
+Counter - _centre, between SAVER and icon panel_.
+Catching or hatching lights up one ball, evolution lights up two.
 When all three are lit, the next bonus stage activates.
-* Bumper pit - hit Chinchou/Lotad/Shroomish for points and to reveal your target in CATCH mode.
-* CATCH - when GET is active, enter Sharpedo/Wailmer's mouth to start.
+* Centre Hole - _centre_.
+Becomes a warp to complete EVO and Travel or to access Start slots and BONUS stages.
-* Coin lane - send the ball up this path to earn 1, 5 or 10 coins.
+* Coin lane - _left, above EVO_.
+Send the ball up this path to earn 1, 5 or 10 coins.
+* Field Multiplier Upgrade - _above the bumper pit_.
+Activate all 3 lights to upgrade your Poké Ball for increased score multipliers.
+Cycle through them with the flipper buttons.
+RUBY also has a pick-up on the upper loop that has the same effect.
-* Flippers - you!
+* Flippers - _bottom centre, you_!
 The main means of controlling the game.
-* GET/EVO - charge these by sending the ball up the respective path to activate CATCH and EVOLUTION modes
+* GET/EVO - _right/left loops_.
+Charge these by sending the ball up the respective path to activate Catch 'Em and Evolution modes
-* HATCH - charge and activate HATCH mode here.
+* HATCH - _left of bumper pit on RUBY, right of CATCH on SAPPHIRE_.
+Charge and activate Hatch mode here.
+* HOLE lights - _4 lanes leading to pit at bottom_.
+When lit, the lights spell out HOLE.
+Light all 4 to play the Start Slots.
+* Icon panel - _centre_.
+Displays current location, slots or current event or mode information.
-* Pikachu/Pichu - when charged, these Pokémon will prevent a ball that hits them from falling into the pit.
+* Pikachu/Pichu - _bottom left and right_.
+Charge with spinner on GET loop.
+When charged, these Pokémon will prevent a ball that hits them from falling into the pit.
 Use the flippers to change Pikachu's side.
-* Poké Ball - this spot is used in several game modes and the centre becomes a warp to access HOLE slots and BONUS stages.
-* Pokémon Mart/Centre - hit the door/the Plusle and Minun switches to open the mart and buy upgrades.
-When Evo is charged, door opens and becomes the Pokémon Centre.
+* Pokémon Mart/Center - _right on RUBY, left on SAPPHIRE_.
+Hit the door/the Plusle and Minun switches to open the Mart and buy upgrades.
+When EVO is charged, door opens and becomes the Pokémon Center.
-* SAVER - when active, Latios/Latias will catch your ball to keep it from falling into the pit and return it to Spoink.
+* SAVER - _Bottom centre_.
+When active, Latios/Latias will catch your ball to keep it from falling into the pit and return it to Spoink.
-* Spoink - ball launcher.
+* Spoink - _right_.
+Ball launcher.
-* TRAVEL - charge this with 3 Gulpin/Seedot to activate TRAVEL mode.
-Your current location is displayed in the middle of the board.

-**Ruby**:
+* Travel button - _left_.
+Hit this button/Linoone to charge Travel mode.

+**RUBY**:
-* Chikorita - hit the button to have it wake the Linoones.
+* Chikorita - _HATCH_.
+Hit the button to have it wake the Linoones.
-* Cyndaquil - push it up the bath to heat and hatch the egg.
+* Cyndaquil - _left of bumper pit_.
+Push it up the path to heat and hatch the egg.
-* Left Linoone - travel button.
+* _Left_ Linoone - Travel button.
-* Right Linoone - alerts/calms Makuhita.
+* _Right_ Linoone - alerts/calms Makuhita.
-* Makuhita - Press the right flipper when active to make it punch forwards.
-Time this carefully to send the ball up the coin chute or around the yellow loop.
+* Makuhita - _right_.
+Press the right flipper when active to make it punch forwards.
+Time this carefully to send the ball up the coin lane or around the upper loop.
-* Nuzleaf - hitting it twice will create a bridge so you can collect the ball upgrade.
+* Nuzleaf - _upper loop_.
+Hitting it twice will create a bridge so you can collect the Field Multiplier pick-up.

-**Sapphire**:
+**SAPPHIRE**:
-* Pelipper - When facing up, will catch the ball and drop it above the bumper pit.
+* Pelipper - _right of bumper pit_.
+When facing up, will catch the ball and drop it above the bumper pit.
 If the P button beneath it is lit, will take you to the Spheal BONUS stage.
-* Zigzagoon - alerted/calmed by the button under it.
+* Zigzagoon - _right_.
+Alerted/calmed by the button under it.
 When active, press A to instantly stop the HOLE slots.

 # 2) Game Modes
 The main gameplay cycle, and best way to earn points, is to keep catching and evolving Pokémon to progress through the different BONUS stages, with later ones being worth more points.
 Every three balls lit up in the centre sends you to a BONUS stage in this order: 1, 2, 1, 2, 3 (then repeat).
 Mode List:
 * Catch 'Em
 * Hatch
-* EVO
+* Evolution
-* TRAVEL
+* Travel
-* Kecleon BONUS (RUBY 1)
+* Kecleon Bonus (RUBY 1)
 * Duskull and Dusclops BONUS (SAPPHIRE 1)
-* Groudon BONUS (RUBY 2)
+* Groudon Bonus (RUBY 2)
-* Kyogre BONUS (SAPPHIRE 2)
+* Kyogre Bonus (SAPPHIRE 2)
-* Rayquaza BONUS (3)
+* Rayquaza Bonus (3)
-* Spheal and Sealeo BONUS
+* Spheal and Sealeo Bonus

 # 3) Achievement Guide
 ## Catch 'Em Mode - 2 achievements, 6 points